0

 As far as I am concerned, this is the origin of the species (since I spoke of Creationism with the Rib Cap, I feel that I must give Darwinism a nod with the Prime Rib).
 In my humble opinion, most all of the flavor in beef spends its life migrating to the Prime Rib.
 I need to set the stage here a little bit so let’s talk about the Prime Rib in general.

-In 12 words or less, the prime rib is a whole family of Rib Steaks left together.
+In 12 words or less, the Prime Rib is a whole family of Rib Steaks left together.

 Interesting little point here: although the actual cut is called the PRIME Rib, it will come in the same grade levels as other cuts, namely Prime, Choice, Select, and all the way down to “Whoa Nelly.”

-Another major change from earlier years is the notion of the “1st cut.”
+Another major change from earlier years is the notion of the “first cut.”
 Way back when, the Prime Ribs came to butchers with a whole lot more meat on them than they do today.
 The culprit behind this, you might ask?
 Look no further than the Boneless Short Ribs that have become an increasingly popular cut.
-Before the Short Ribs were removed from the Prime Rib, that extra beef would cause the diameter of the Prime Rib to increase starting from the loin end (the 1st cut), and the percentage of pure Rib Eye to net weight would move from 100% to somewhere around 60%.
+Before the Short Ribs were removed from the Prime Rib, that extra beef would cause the diameter of the Prime Rib to increase starting from the loin end (the first cut), and the percentage of pure Rib Eye to net weight would move from 100% to somewhere around 60%.
 This is why our parents and grandparents would ask the neighborhood butcher for the 1st cut – to ensure that they were receiving the cut with the purest ribeye flavor.
 But take note: that concept is a thing of the past, and if you were to ask for the smaller end today, you would be getting the section of the shortloin that is closer to the chuck.

 The Prime Rib is the classic beef roast and although there are a number of other excellent roasts, the rib is the most dramatic by far in terms of presentation and flavor.
 Some practical points to consider; the “loin end” will have less chunks of fat, longer ribs, and the spacing between the ribs will be greater than the same facets of the “chuck” end.
 The chuck end by virtue of the greater percentage of the Rib Cap will deliver the more intense flavor than will the loin end.
 Either way, it’s a winner!